GET TAX RELIEF NOW!

 When to Seek Professional Help

-Consider professional assistance if you cannot locate receipts for more than 10% of claimed expenses, cannot document your office’s square footage, have received direct questions about personal use of the space, have claimed depreciation and are unsure about recapture, have home office expenses exceeding 50% of gross business income, or have been audited on home office deductions in the past three years.
+Consider professional assistance if you cannot locate receipts for more than 10% of claimed expenses, cannot document your office’s square footage, have received direct questions about personal use of the space, have claimed depreciation and are unsure about recapture, have home office expenses exceeding 50% of gross business income, or have been audited for home office deductions in the past three years.

 Need Help With IRS Issues?